TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 directory is used instead by default (which may not be very descriptive if it called ``BUILD`` or something like that).

-If there is already a vaild configure and build and one does not want to submit configure and build results to CDash, then one can run with::
+If there is already a valid configure and build and one does not want to submit configure and build results to CDash, then one can run with::

   $ env CTEST_BUILD_NAME=<build-name> CTEST_DO_CONFIGURE=OFF CTEST_DO_BUILD=OFF \
     make dashboard

-wich will only run the enabled tests and submit results to the CDash build ``<build-name>``.
+which will only run the enabled tests and submit results to the CDash build ``<build-name>``.

 The configure, builds, and submits are either done package-by-package or